Florida statute of Limitations

 If you were hurt in a car crash or a slip/trip and fall, or from professional/medical malpractice, the date of the incident is generally the date from which the clock begins ticking.

 However, if you are injured as a result of professional or medical malpractice, and the cause of your injury is determined at a later date, the clock will begin ticking from the date the cause of the injury is discovered or should have been discovered with the exercise of due diligence.

 If you are injured as a result of a car crash, in a slip/trip and fall, or from professional or medical malpractice, it is never advisable for you to wait.
-You should contact our Firm as soon as possible.
+You should contact a personal injury lawyer as soon as possible.

 Injuries caused by a car crash, or from a hazardous condition causing you to slip/trip and fall, are legal actions usually sounding in negligence.

 According to Florida law, Florida Statutes § 95.11 (2018), an individual must commence legal action for negligence within FOUR (4) YEARS from the date incident.

 For example, if you are injured in a car a crash that occurred on April 1, 2020, you must file your lawsuit before April 1, 2024.